-Start the meeting off right – Whether this is the first time you’ve attended the Annual Meeting or you’ve been returning year after year, the best place to get started is at the Navigate and Network orientation.
+Start the meeting off right – Whether this is the first time you’ve attended the Annual Meeting or you’ve been returning year after year, the best place to get started is at the Navigate and Network Orientation which will take place on Sunday after the Opening General Session (view mobile app for detials).
 This is the best place to learn about popular activities, sessions and events, networking tips, and APHA membership information.
 Add this orientation to your schedule in the app!

 Be prepared - Make sure you pack your business cards and have them with you at all times.
 APHA attendees will be all over the city so you never know where you’ll make a new connection.

 Always wear your badge – While in the meeting facilities, always wear your badge.
 This lets other attendees know who you are and that you’re part of the event.
 However, for safety concerns, we ask that you take your badge off when you leave the facility.

 Socialize digitally - Voice your opinion and share your thoughts on social media using this year's hashtag.
 Connect with Annual Meeting attendees on Twitter @APHAAnnualMtg and @PublicHealth.
 Get acquainted with your peers online and meet them in person at the meeting.

 Download the Mobile App – Communicate with attendees through the mobile app.
 If someone you know is attending but you don’t know how to reach them, check if their profile is listed!

 Set goals - Make it a personal goal to meet at least five new people every day.
 Exchange information and follow up after the meeting.